Image Captions are Natural Prompts for Text-to-Image Models: Discussion and Conclusion

-To synthesize better training samples, we propose Caption in Prompt (CiP) to induce highly-informative synthetic data from large T2I models for downstream model training.
+\paragraph{Conclusion} In this paper we investigate the influence of prompt design on the training effect of synthetic data.
+We propose Caption in Prompt to induce highly-informative synthetic data from large T2I models for downstream model training.
 The main idea is to generate high-quality prompts using the off-the-shelf image captioning models.
-In addition, theoretical analysis is developed for an in-depth understanding of the method and to guide future research.
 Empirical study shows that CiP facilities training set synthesis by extracting class-relevant information and clarifying polysemy, thereby contributing to more rational and diverse synthetic data.
-Extensive experiments on large-scale image datasets show that CiP significantly improves the classification accuracies of models trained on synthetic data compared to the basic prompt strategies.
+Extensive experiments on large-scale image datasets show that CiP significantly improves the model generalization, OoD robustness, and privacy protection and is also an effective data augmentation strategy.